College of Letters & Science

 When specific criteria are met, two semesters of research with the same professor may be used to substitute for one capstone course.
 See the undergraduate advisor or the department website for details.

 With permission from the professor, a senior with a cumulative GPA of 3.5 or better may use a graduate course or seminar as a capstone course; however, the following graduate courses may not be used for this option: 701, 703, 704, 706, 707.
+Students wanting to use this option MUST speak with an advisor prior to enrollment.

 The following capstone courses are small (25-student enrollment limit), and include discussion, papers, and readings from original sources.
 They carry a "D" (intermediate or advanced) level designation.